WheatonCS/Lexos/test/test_suite/Cutter/char_seg/README.md

 Results:
 - After the cut you should have 5 different segments containing 100 characters except for the last one which is shorter

+## Test file: 4_randomCharacters.txt

+0. UPLOAD 4_randomCharacters.txt

+1. CUT:

+	- Select Characters/Segment
+	- Change the Segment Size to 5
+	- Change Overlap at 2
+	- Keep Last Segment Size Threshold (%) at 50

+Results:
+- After the cut you should have 20 different segments containing 5 characters except for the last one which is shorter, overlapping by 2